 Electronically commutated fans are significantly more efficient than AC motors, particularly at part load.
 Direct drive eliminates belt losses.
 Variable speed is inherent.

 EC fan retrofits often pay back within two to three years through energy savings.
+We’ve completed numerous fan replacement projects where clients have seen energy reductions of 30-60% — the Colmore Row upgrade being a recent example.

 Variable Speed Drives